 Alcohol and scrotal cancer.
 Are they linked?
-That is, does drinking alcohol increase the risk of developing cancer of the scrotum?
+That is, does drinking alcohol increase the risk of forming cancer of the scrotum?
 In a word, no.

-In addition, these conclusions about alcohol and scrotal cancer risk apply to wine, beer and distilled spirits.
+These conclusions about alcohol and scrotal cancer risk apply to wine, beer and spirits (liquor).

 Scrotal Cancer Risk Factors

 - Race.
-White men are more likely to develop scrotal cancer than are African-American men.
+White men are more likely to form scrotal cancer.

 - Exposure to long-wave ultraviolet radiation (UVA).
-Doctors commonly use this to treat psoriasis.
+Doctors often use this to treat psoriasis.

 - Occupation.
-Those working in certain occupations are at more risk.
+Those working in some occupations are at more risk.
 These include working in chimney sweeping, parafin, shale oil, cotton spinning, and machine operation.
-Also those in petroleum wax pressing, screw-making, and automatic lathe operating.
+Also those in petroleum wax pressing, screw-making, and lathe operating.